 Cruise through a lush forest of coconut trees, try your hand at net fishing, and then watch the locals have a cheeky race.

-You can book in for this right here, so make sure you check it out!
+You can book this right here, so make sure you check it out!

 BONUS – Booking ahead of time ensures you won’t miss out on the tour, and get the best price too!
 And just for NOMADasaurus readers, if you use the Klook discount code “NOMADS10” on the website when checking out, you’ll get $10 off your first booking!

 5) Check Out the Local Markets